hehehenri/blog/lambda-calculus.md

 3: λf.λx.f (f (f x))
 ```

 Lets use the definition of `3` for example.
-If you think about it, in most cases, the end result of `λf.λx.f (f x)` will not be the number three, unless the function we are providing are the `succ` (It's defined bellow) and the 0 numeral as the value.
+If you think about it, in most cases, the end result of `λf.λx.f (f (f x))` will not be the number three, unless the function we are providing are the `succ` (It's defined bellow) and the 0 numeral as the value.
 This is simply a way of doing something three times, which means that not the end result, but the function itself is the church numberal three.

 But how do we get the successor of a numeral?